Kuldeep225301/Sales_Store/README.md

+# Sales Store Analysis

 # Probmen Statement
 Because of this, they are missing chances to earn more, losing customers, and making poor business decisions.

-.
-The store doesn't have a clear idea about
+1 The store doesn't have a clear idea about

-. which products sell the most,
+2. which products sell the most,

-. customers preference,
+3 customers preference,

-. which items bring in the most profit, and

-. where things are going wrong in delivery or operations.
+4 which items bring in the most profit, and where things are going wrong in delivery or operations.

 # Solution